arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 The organiser (and kind of a super-moderator) has to enter the room before others can.
 Everyone sees the count-down:
 ![][enter-meeting-room]

-Eventually, I settled on entering the room and uploading a PDF with information about how the session would be run.
+Eventually, I settled on letting people enter the room 5 minutes before the start, when they would see a [PDF](roel-msc-welcome.pdf) showing the session logistics:
+![Welcome slide][welcome]

 ### Moderating